 sudo apt-get update sudo apt-get upgrade -y

-The following commands will install the dependencies:
+The following commands will install the git and the raspi2png dependencies:

 sudo apt-get install libpng12-dev -y sudo apt-get install git -y